QuantConnect/lean-cli/README.md

-  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) --css FILE                   Path where the CSS override file is stored --html FILE                  Path where the custom HTML template file is stored -d, --detach                 Run the report creator in a detached Docker container and return immediately --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT      Version number of the strategy, will appear next to the project name
+  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) -d, --detach                 Run the report creator in a detached Docker container and return immediately --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT      Version number of the strategy, will appear next to the project name